-Meetings are usually held the third Thursday of the month at 7 p.m.
+Most meetings are held the third Thursday of the month at 7 p.m.
 Unless otherwise stated, we meet in the Physical Education Center at Rock Valley College, 3301 N Mulford Rd, Rockford, Illinois 61114.
-Come at 6:30 p.m. to socialize before the 7:00 meeting, browse the merchandise tables, and check out the library and Wild Ones information booths.
-The meetings are free and open to the public.
+Come at 6:30 p.m. to socialize, browse the merchandise tables, and check out the library and Wild Ones information booth.
+Most meetings are free and open to the public.

 The Wild Ones Rock River Valley Chapter publishes a monthly newsletter for its members which contains informative and timely articles about upcoming events, past events, related events, and other useful information.
 For a sample newsletter, click here.

-The Wild Ones Rock River Valley Chapter carries out the mission of Wild Ones (see below) through a variety of activities, which includes the following:
+The Wild Ones Rock River Valley Chapter carries out the mission of Wild Ones Natural Landscapers, Ltd. through a variety of activities, which includes the following:

 History and Mission:

 Wild Ones: Native Plants, Natural Landscapes promotes environmentally sound landscaping practices to preserve biodiversity through the preservation, restoration, and establishment of native plant communities.
 Wild Ones is a not-for-profit environmental education and advocacy organization.

-Wild Ones provides information and teaches people how to use native plants in their landscapes.
 Wild Ones distinguishes itself from other garden organizations by encouraging gardening with native plants and moving away from using chemicals, watering, excessive mowing and other practices commonly used by traditional gardeners.
-People come to Wild Ones to learn about environmentally friendly gardening - about plants native to our area that have evolved to survive our climate without help from artificial means.
+People come to Wild Ones to learn about environmentally friendly gardening—about plants native to our area that have evolved to survive our climate without help from artificial means.